sethm/symon/README.md

 (See [this thread on the 6502.org Forums](http://forum.6502.org/viewtopic.php?f=2&t=2241) for more information about this functional test suite).

-Symon is under constant, active development.
+Symon is under active maintenance.
 Feedback and patches are always welcome.

 ## 2.0 Requirements